Loginistaken/Native-Hybrid-Quantum-Classical-Language/V2-UPGRADED-El‑40 Language.md

 Simulates photon emission

-This would be runnable today on a classical machine, giving a working version of El‑40.

-Do you want me to do that next?

-YES

-Perfect!
-Let’s build a runnable El‑40 prototype interpreter in Python.
+ El‑40 prototype interpreter in Python.
 This will simulate quantum-classical operations on a classical computer.
  It won’t require real qubits or photons, but it will implement:

 Qubit registers